Thizh/univote/README.md

 3. **Start Database system**

-   Ensure that your database system (e.g., MySQL) is running.
-You can start MySQL via XAMPP or another compatible database system.
+   Ensure that your database system (MySQL) is running.
+You can start MySQL via XAMPP or another compatible software.

 4. **Generate Application Key**